davidcoulson/snmp-switch-manager/README.md

    The `anchor_entity` is any entity in your switch so it knows which ports and diagnostics to display.

    Clicking a port opens a dialog with quick actions to toggle the port or edit its description.
+There is also an alternative `list` view depicted in the      third image below.

 <p float="left">
   <img src="https://raw.githubusercontent.com/otispresley/snmp-switch-manager/main/assets/screenshot1.png" alt="Screenshot 1" width="325"/>